 Through the course of this series I’ve been referring to the Tumaco Culture as if it was a single, clearly defined native population, but that isn’t exactly the case.
 The area inland from the Pacific coast, north and south of Colombia’s present day...

-When I was living in Colombia, in the early 1970’s, pre-Columbian artifacts were a commodity, a form of luxury goods for the amusement of wealthy travelers.
-The best hotels had jewelry stores right off their lobbies, featuring spectacular Colombian emeralds set in...
+Click any map or photo to expand the images When I was living in Colombia, in the early 1970’s, pre-Columbian artifacts were a commodity, a form of luxury goods for the amusement of wealthy travelers.
+The best hotels had jewelry stores right off their lobbies,...

 The ancients of Tumaco created quite a comfortable home for themselves.
 Their villages were well organized and prosperous, spread across a wide valley at the foot of the Andes, in the place where the Mira River and its tributaries come together and meet the sea.
 They...